The Revels: Background

 The group started in the mid-to-late 1950s as a high school band in San Luis Obispo, California.
 They were originally called Gil Serna & The Rockets before changing their name to The Revels in 1959.
 Although their instrumental style predated the 1961-65 era of surf music, their success came during that period.

 They are usually considered a "pre-surf" band and were the original Central California coastal instrumental band.
 Other bands from the area later included the more popular groups named The Sentinals and The Impacts.

 Some of The Revels singles were collected on their sole album, Revels on a Rampage (1964) which was produced by Anthony John Hilder with the assistance of Howard Bowers and Norman Knowles.

 Their 1961 song "Comanche" which was written by Robert Hafner has been featured on two soundtracks.

-It first appeared as the "Detoured Theme" in The Exiles.
+It first appeared as the "Detoured Theme" in The Exiles (1961).
 It was later included along with several other surf music hits on the soundtrack of the film, Pulp Fiction (1994).

 The group had been playing and appearing locally since 1957.
 They were originally part of a larger San Luis Obispo High dance band.
 From that a smaller group was formed to play Rock 'n' Roll.
 Their career took off when Norman Knowles took over as leader and changed their name from Gil Serna and The Rockets to The Revels.

 Gil Serna & The Rockets

 They were five members who were part of an 18-piece San Luis Obispo high school dance band called The Dreamers.
 Breaking away from the band, they formed Gil Serna & The Rockets.
 This happened around Norman Knowles' third year at San Luis Obispo.
-He and the other members wanted to form their own combo to perform and dances and parties and make some money as well.
-An early line-up of the performing band Gil Serna & The Rockets, consisted of Gil Serna on guitar, Sam Eddy on piano, Dan Darnold on guitar, Jim Macrae on drums and Knowles on sax.
-In 1957, there was a line up made up of Norman Knowles, Gil Serna, Jim Macrae, Dan Darnold and Ron Fanunkin.
+He and the other members wanted to form their own combo to perform at dances and parties and make some money as well.
+An early line-up of the performing band Gil Serna & The Rockets, consisted of Serna on guitar, Sam Eddy on piano, Dan Darnold on guitar, Jim Macrae on drums and Knowles on sax.
+In 1957, there was a line up made up of Knowles, Serna, Jim Macrae, Darnold and Ron Fanunkin.
 With his graduation behind him and now a married man, Knowles was eventually elected as band leader in late 1958.
 Knowles was already handling a good deal of the band's bookings and business affairs.
 In early 1959, Knowles changed the name of the group to The Revels.